Coverdell Education Savings Accounts

 Maximum Contribution

-What can be confusing is that other people can contribute to the account, like grandparents or friends, which means you really want to make sure you stay on top of any contributions outside your own since the penalties apply to the total contributions, not who made them.
+The confusing aspect of this feature is that other people can contribute to the account, like grandparents or friends, which means you really want to make sure you stay on top of any contributions outside your own since the penalties apply to the total contributions, not who made them.
+Staying organized and being diligent about tracking your input to the Coverdell account can eliminate any fees or frustration that might accompany this unique characteristic.

 Contribution Deadlines